react-simple/react-simple-localization/README.md

 ### Summary
 - **REACT_SIMPLE_LOCALIZATION.CULTURE_INFO.current** can be set to the desired default culture (EN-US by default).
 - Formatting functions have *default*, *local* and *ISO* variants: **tryParseNumber(), tryParseNumberLocal(), tryParseNumberISO()**
-- The local version uses the culture and the default version requires a format/culture parameter.
+- The local version uses the configured current cultur while the default version requires a format/culture parameter.
-- For dates and booleans multiple formats (regular expressions) can be specified simoultaneously and the matching one will be recognized automatically.
+- For dates and booleans multiple formats (regular expressions) can be specified simoultaneously and the first matching one will be used.

 ### Types
 - **NumberFormatOptions, DateFormatOptions, BooleanFormatOptions**: Parameters for formatting and parsing values.